Can I travel to Bali?

 Of course there is more, scuba diving, golfing, trekking, canyoning, rafting, the animal parks, countless temples and religious sites, hundreds of amazing restaurants, bars, and clubs...the list is endless... that's why so many travelers come back.

-If you are up to it, the best and easiest way to get around within a certain area, is if you rent a scooter (wear a helmet, and take it easy).
+If you are up to it, the best and easiest way to get around within a certain area, is if you rent a scooter (wear a helmet, and take it easy, bring an international driving license (or get one online here).

 To rent a motorized scooter or motorbike of up to 150cc (more than enough) you will need to bring your national CAR driving license and an international driving license.
 If you can't get an international driving license (IDP) in time, you can get one online that is accepted by the Indonesian authorities.